HOW TO BUILD AN ARK – INSTRUCTIONS FOR SCHOOLS

 Step 7.
 Ditch the chemicals.

 Stop spraying, leave the land breathe and recover.
-The bacteria in the soil are killed off by landscaping chemicals and those bacteria are a vital part of the restoration of health to the land.
+The bacteria in the soil are killed off by landscaping chemicals and those bacteria and fungi are a vital part of the restoration of health to the land.
 They are the basis of health in the soils ecosystem.
 These commonly used poisons also leach into the waterways and cause havoc and death in our water ecosystems.
 Chemicals have no place in an Ark.
 Read the Glyphosate Debate.

 Slug pellets may kill slugs and snails, but they also kill other creatures that unwittingly feed on their dead bodies such as hedgehogs and birds.
 Rat and mice poison is causing the decimation of our owl populations with only 400 breeding pairs of Barn owls now left in Ireland alone.
 We need to join the dots.
 Trying to solve problems with a chemical solution, always leads to other unseen problems.
 Everything is connected.